-- Includes earnings and profits (E&P) "conformity" accounting fix. - o 179D deduction amount fully reduces E&P in the year that the energy efficiency components are installed or, in the case of a retrofit, in the year that site EUI reductions are proven and "certified" (not ratably over a five-year period, as prior law required). - REITs and their shareholders may thus receive a fuller and more immediate financial benefit by claiming the 179D deduction.
+- Includes earnings and profits (E&P) "conformity" accounting fix. - o 179D deduction amount reduces E&P in the year that the energy efficiency components are installed (not ratably over a five-year period, as prior law required). - o REITs and their shareholders may thus receive a fuller and more immediate financial benefit by claiming the 179D deduction.